cartmander/server-monitoring-automation/README.md

 Running this Terraform automation will allow you to transfer your specified Agent extensions to a certain scope of Virtual Machines under a current subscription in Azure.
 ## Terraform tfvars  variables

-Provide the following values in .tfvars:
+Provide the following values in .tfvars (please see the .example file):

 - Scope Type - (string) ResourceGroup | Tag
 - Scope - (string) name_of_resource_group | value_of_a_terraform_key (Ex.
 Terraform: [value])